 Our volunteers provide essential support for our day-to-day operations and special events.
 They are a vital part of our warm atmosphere and “can-do” work ethic.
 Whatever your particular interest or talent, you’ll find many opportunities here at the Center.
-We welcome individuals, as well as corporate volunteer groups of all sizes.
+We welcome adults and youth, as well as school and corporate volunteer groups of all sizes.

-- Preschool: Serve as an aide for teachers in the classroom and out on the trails with our 3-5 year olds.
+- Preschool: Serve as an aide for teachers in the classroom and on the trails during your once-a-week shift from September through May.
+For college-age and older.

-- Special Events: Assist with the many special events offered throughout the year, including Earth Day, Halloween Hike, Xtreme Raptor Day, Preschool events and our Annual Gala fundraiser.
+- Special Events: Assist with the many special events offered throughout the year, including Winter Carnival on January 28, 2018, Spring Serenade in May, the Gala in June, Xtreme Raptor Day in the fall, and Fall Festival in October.

 We are seeking committed, responsible volunteers who are passionate about our mission.
-As a thank you for your commitment, volunteers enjoy these many benefits:
+As a thank you for your commitment, volunteers enjoy these additional benefits:

 - 20% discount in our Nature Store